 Paddling

 Paddling is a popular activity along the Flint River and Swartz Creek.
-The Hamilton and Fabri dam structures are in the process of being removed and replaced with natural-looking riffles (or clusters of boulders along the river’s edge) in six key locations.
+The Hamilton and Fabri dam structures have been removed and replaced with natural-acting riffles (or clusters of boulders along the river’s edge) in six key locations.

 Picnic area

-There are several picnic areas along the pathways and Mott Park Recreation Area.
+There are several picnic areas throughout the park, including one in Riverbank Park (it's accessible), Chevy Commons and Mott Park Recreation Area units.

 Playground